-- Housing Transition Services provide direct support to People with Mental Illness who need assistance with access to housing.
-The service may start prior to someone leaving AMRTC, St. Peter Regional Treatment Center/ Forensic Services, and/or during transition through IRTS or chemical dependency treatment, or from other Segregated Settings, as part of the apartment search, application, and securing an apartment process. - Conduct tenant screening and housing assessment to identify the person's preferences and barriers to successful tenancy - Develop an individualized housing support plan based on the housing assessment that identifies barriers, measurable short- and long-term goals, establishes the person's approach to meeting the goal, and identifies needed providers or services to meet the goal - Assist with the housing search and application process - Identify resources to cover one-time expenses that facilitate access to housing and establishment of a household such as security deposits, moving costs, furnishings, adaptive aids, and environmental modifications - Help ensure that the living environment is safe and ready for move-in - Assist with arranging for and supporting the details of the move - Develop a Housing Support Crisis Plan that includes prevention and early intervention services when housing is jeopardized - Tenant Sustaining Services provide direct services to support People with Mental Illness in sustaining tenancy once housing is secured. - Provide early identification and intervention for behaviors that may jeopardize housing
+Housing Transition services provide direct support to People with Mental Illness who need assistance with access to housing.
+The service may start prior to someone leaving AMRTC, St. Peter Regional Treatment Center/Forensic Services, and/or during transition through IRTS or chemical dependency treatment, or from other Segregated Settings, as part of the apartment search, application, and securing an apartment process.
+These services include:

+- Conducting tenant screening and housing assessment to identify the person's preferences and barriers to successful tenancy - Developing an individualized housing support plan based on the housing assessment that identifies barriers, measurable short- and long-term goals, establishing the person's approach to meeting the goal, and identifying needed providers or services to meet the goal - Assisting with the housing search and application process - Identifying resources to cover one-time expenses that facilitate access to housing and establishment of a household such as security deposits, moving costs, furnishings, adaptive aids, and environmental modifications - Helping to ensure that the living environment is safe and ready for move-in - Assisting with the arranging and supporting the details of the move - Developing a Housing Support Crisis Plan that includes prevention and early intervention services when housing is jeopardized

+Tenant Sustaining Services

+Tenant sustaining services provide direct services to support People with Mental Illness in sustaining tenancy once housing is secured.
+These services include: